kebiernat5/Dad-Joke-Pup-Forecast/README.md

 Given that I am a user who has a sense of humor, likes puppies, and needs to see the weather every day.
 When I type any city into a search query, a photo of a random puppy is generated along with a random insult, this will include the weather forecast for that day and the next 5 days of the searched city.

 ## User Story
+As an incredibly good looking human with a macabre sense of humor, I have a need for various insults coupled with a need to check the weather.
+I don’t always remember to look up insults, nor do I remember what the weather is going to be.
+I also like to know what the weather will be for the upcoming week, so I am not ill-prepared for my day.
+And puppies make me happy.

 ## Website Art
 ![picture](Hand-Drawn-Mockup.JPG "Drawn by Kate")
 ![picture](Digital-Mockup.jpg "Drawn by Myrla")